LukePappa/myOS/simple.md

 Inner peace has infinite value.
-One may attain it simply by regulating their emotions.
-Anyone who pursues inner peace in this manner is an Ourite.
+One may attain it through disciplined emotional regulation.